JonathanCabral/pituxinho-backstage/examples/docs/ADRs/0006-use-names-as-identifier.md

 ---
-parent: Decisions
-nav_order: 6
+status: "accepted"
+date: 2021-11-30
+decision-makers: "Eloy Casagrande"
 ---

-# Use Names as Identifier
+# ADR 0006: Use Names as Identifier

 ## Context and Problem Statement